joeyshi12/joeyshi.xyz/content/posts/panning_and_zooming.md

 ## Demo

-Below is an SVG with panning and zooming interactions implemented using JavaScript event listeners.
+Below is an SVG with click-drag panning and scroll zooming interactions I implemented in JavaScript.
+The view to world matrix is set through the [`transform`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) attribute inside an inner group element in the SVG and this attribute is updated by mouse event listener callback functions.

 - [Source code](https://github.com/joeyshi12/joeyshi.xyz/blob/main/static/js/panning_and_zooming.js)